I think you agree with me when I say:

 No skill that I’ve ever learned, has been as valuable as counting my calories and macros in order to lose fat.

 Sure, learning this skill takes a bit of practice, but it’s an important skill to have if you want to get a ripped physique in a very predictable and enjoyable way.

-With that said, here’s how to start counting your calories and macros:
+So with that said, here’s how to start counting your calories and macros: